BEFORE YOU LEAVE THE USA

 This is a personal decision that depends on how much shopping, traveling, and eating/drinking you plan to do outside the dorm.

-You can use your ATM card and credit cards in Spain just like you do in the USA.
-You get euros instead of dollars.
+You can use your phone, ATM card, and credit cards in Spain just like you do in the USA.
+When you get cash, you get euros instead of dollars.
 The fee for currency exchange is actually lower than if you go to a currency exchange booth.
 Because ATMs are so easy, there are now very few currency exchanges.
 There will be an ATM in the airport after you exit from the luggage pickup.
 Set up online banking so you can check your balance.

 Some travelers prefer to have a travel debit card that is not attached to a bank account.
 AAA offers one.

-Travelers checks are still possible, but there are fewer places that will take checks instead of cash.
+There are few places that will take traveler's checks instead of cash.

 Can a friend or family member spend the weekend in the dormitory room?